jianningzhuang/tp/docs/UserGuide.md

 | :bulb: | You can manually set the grades of your students if you prefer a more personal touch compared to autograding|
 |----------------------|-------------------------------------|

-***
+<hr style="border:0.5px solid darkorange; background-color: darkorange"> </hr>

 ### 2.4.4 Setting Assignment Percentage: `set assignment percentage`

 Sets the assignment weightage of an existing assignment.
 The percentage can be entered as either a 2-decimal number, 1-decimal number or an integer.

 Format: `set assignment percentage /a ASSIGNMENT_NAME /p PERCENTAGE`

 Examples of usage:
 * `set assignment percentage /a Magic Sequence /p 15`
 * `set assignment percentage /a Forest Fruits /p 25.0`

 Expected output: